#9 of 10 Things

 Let’s first talk about ambient light.
 Under what kind of light are you editing your photos…

-- what time of year?
+What time of year?

-- is it cloudy and by how much?
+Is it cloudy, and how much?

 Even the time of year (and time of day) will have different quality of light and a different temperature.

-Have you ever edited a photo, then you come back to it the next day or following month and wonder what you were thinking?
-It could be the light was different from one day to the next.
+Have you ever edited a photo, then you come back to it the next day or the following month and wonder what you were thinking?

 Even the intensity of the light could make you see something different; a bright amount of light (like the sun), on your monitor, will show shadow and highlight details differently than if you edited in the dark.

 O.k., we can’t move the sun or maybe even change the type of artificial light.
-Now what?
-Here are a couple of options to fix it…

 If that’s out of your price range, then consider changing your artificial light to daylight balanced bulbs.

-Another option is to do visual checks with actual printed photos and compare to your monitor.
+Another option is to do visual checks with actual printed photos and compare them to your monitor.

 My favorite is… the Spyder.

 This gets a bit tricky.
-The amount of info, related to this topic, is beyond the scope of this post.
+The amount of info related to this topic is beyond the scope of this post.

 Select each of the different profiles to see the new rendition.

-Every time I import new photos (from that specific camera – Lightroom knows the serial number) that camera profile is selected by default.
+Every time I import new photos (from that specific camera – Lightroom knows the serial number), that camera profile is selected by default.